manolitto/openforge_dungeon_stone_bases/README.md

    ![6mm base](img/dungeon_stone_base.inch.A.triplex.png)

-- 7mm bases: with your slicer software cut 1mm from the bottom of your OpenForge 2.0 dungoen stone wall - this removes the plain area on the bottom of the wall
+- 7mm bases: with your slicer software cut 1 mm from the bottom of your OpenForge 2.0 dungoen stone wall - this removes the plain area on the bottom of the wall

    ![7mm base](img/7mm-bases.png)